Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson1/README.md

 From the official [Github site](https://github.com/realm/realm-cocoa):

-- Mobile-first: First database built from the ground up to run directly inside phones, tablets and wearables.
+- **Mobile-first**: First database built from the ground up to run directly inside phones, tablets and wearables.
-- Simple: Data exposed as objects and queryable by code.
+- **Simple**: Data exposed as objects and queryable by code.
 Most of our users pick it up intuitively, getting simple apps up & running in minutes.
-- Modern: Supports relationships, generics and Swift.
+- **Modern**: Supports relationships, generics and Swift.
-- Fast: Faster than even raw SQLite on common operations, while maintaining an extremely rich feature set.
+- **Fast**: Faster than even raw SQLite on common operations, while maintaining an extremely rich feature set.

 <!-- > -->

 ### SQLite

 [SQLite](https://www.sqlite.org/index.html) is a relational database that can be used by iOS apps.
 It is contained in a C-library embedded to the app.

 - Lightweight